guilhemmarchand/TA-risk-superhandler/docs/deployment.rst

 .. admonition:: New with Version 1.0.26: deduplication at the backend level

     - Since the release 1.0.26, the super handler alert action and custom command support handling risk duplicates at the backend level.
-    - Duplicated risk events can happen for a number of reasons (overlap in the Risk Rules, etc), are tedious to deal with and impact the Risk worklow and calculations in many ways.
+    - Duplicated risk events can happen for a number of reasons (overlap in the Risk Rules, etc), are tedious to deal with and impact the Risk workflow and calculations in many ways.
     - This works by keeping track of the risk events generated with their factors (use case, risk_object_type, risk_object) in a KVstore collection at the Python level lowest level.
     - The Kvstore collection transforms name is ``risk_superhandler_dedup``.
     - When the risk action is requested, the backend verifies when the latest risk event was generated for the same factors.